Preparing for Jaw (Orthognathic) Surgery

 If you smoke, quit.
-Smoking increases the risk of complications during surgery.
+Smoking increases the risk for complications during surgery.
 It slows healing after surgery.
 It can also cause or worsen gum disease.
 The sooner you quit, the better.
-Ask your primary health care provider to help you make a plan to quit smoking.
+Ask your primary healthcare provider to help you make a plan to quit smoking.

 Arrange for the time off to recover.
 Planning in advance helps make your absence from school or work go smoothly.
 Ask your surgeon how long your home recovery is likely to take.
 Depending on how you feel, you may be able to return to school or work 1 to 3 weeks after surgery.
-However, your jaw can take about 6 weeks to initially heal, and then between 9 and 12 months to completely heal.
+But your jaw can take about 6 weeks to heal at first.
+It can then take between 9 and 12 months to fully heal.

 Learn about your recovery.
 After surgery, you won’t be able to chew at first.
-In some cases the jaw is held shut (immobilized) for about 2 weeks.
+In some cases, the jaw is held shut (immobilized) for about 2 weeks.
 So you’ll need to learn what to eat, how to eat, and how to stay comfortable.
-Any pain following surgery can be controlled with medicine.
+Any pain after surgery can be controlled with medicine.

 Make medicine changes as directed.
-Be sure your surgeon knows about any medicines, herbs, or supplements you take.
+Be sure your surgeon knows about any medicines (both prescription and over the counter), herbs, or supplements you take.
 You may be advised to stop taking certain ones a few weeks before surgery.